-What Should I Do After A Hit And Run Accident in San Jose?
+What Should I Do After A Hit And Run Accident?

-What if someone hits your car and drives off?
+What if someone hits my car and then drives off?

-What Injuries Are Caused By A Hit And Run Accident?
+What Injuries Are Caused By A Hit And Run Driver?

 - Back injuries

 - Brain injuries

 - Broken bones

 - Senses: accident-related loss of smell or taste